Cooper-Thomas1/OblivionaireOnline/phase-one-submission.md

 *This was sourced from https://stackoverflow.com/questions/154630/recommended-gcc-warning-options-for-c as recommended in Lab 6*

 Additionally, we will use GDB (GNU Debugger) for runtime debugging.
-GDB has been consistently used in CITS3007 lectures and labs, and all team members are familiar with its workflow.
+GDB has been consistently used in CITS3007 labs, and all team members are familiar with its workflow.
 Its integration with VS Code allows for seamless breakpoints, step-through debugging, and variable inspection—crucial for diagnosing issues in low-level C code.

 We are also exploring the use of clang-tidy / cppcheck for static code analysis as our research into them suggests they are a highly useful tool for ensuring secure and safe code.